-The following selected historical financial data for, and as of the end of, each of the five years in the period ended December 31, 2009 have been derived from EyeWonder's consolidated financial statements, which have been audited by Grant Thornton, LLP, EyeWonder's independent certified public accounting firm.
+The following selected historical financial data for, and as of the end of, each of the four years in the period ended December 31, 2008 have been derived from EyeWonder's consolidated financial statements, which have been audited by Grant Thornton, LLP, EyeWonder's independent certified public accounting firm.
+The data as of December 31, 2004 and September 30, 2009 and 2008 and for the nine months then ended are derived from EyeWonder's unaudited consolidated financial statements that include, in management's opinion, all adjustments, consisting of normal recurring adjustments, necessary to present fairly the results of operations and financial position of EyeWonder for the periods and dates presented.

 You should read this data together with the audited and unaudited consolidated financial statements of EyeWonder, including the notes thereto.
-Operating results for the year ended December 31, 2009 does not necessarily indicate the results that can be expected for the year ending December 31, 2010.
+Operating results for the nine-month period ended September 30, 2009 does not necessarily indicate the results that can be expected for the year ending December 31, 2009.